We hope you enjoy our story …

 In 2014 we became a registered charity: promoting sustainable development for the benefit of the public.
 We are the first charity in Wales to have this as our primary aim.

-We are now a membership based organisation for private, public and the third sectors; providing consultancy, training and facilitation and networking opportunities including:
+Today we are a membership based organisation for private, public and the third sectors; providing specialised consultancy, training and facilitation; as well as a broad range of shared learning events and networking opportunities.
+This includes:

 • Integrated Sustainability Reporting consultancy services